We keep track of your iConsumer stock that we haven’t yet delivered to you. The stock you earn goes through three phases.

 Will I receive stock certificates?

 To keep record keeping sane for 1,000,000 shareholders, we are only allowing "book entry” of the stock with the transfer agent.
 That means we do not issue physical pieces of papers to represent your ownership.
 That is, no official stock certificates.
-We may provide you with a pretty PDF of a thing that looks like a stock certificate, but it isn't anything other than pretty.
+You may access a pretty PDF of a thing that looks like a stock certificate,by going to "My Stats

 When can I request?

-Beginning late summer 2017, you'll be able to instruct us to deliver your earned stock whenever you want.
+Beginning late winter 2018, you'll be able to instruct us to deliver your earned stock whenever you want so long as we have an open offering.
 There may be a fee for this.

 Stock that we've marked "Earned" will be transferred.
 Stock marked "Pending" (usually stock you've earned from shopping that is waiting for stores' return periods to pass) cannot be transferred.
 And so you know, stock marked "Transferred" is no longer under our control.
 We’ve delivered it to you, so we have no way of knowing if you still own it or not.
 On our books, “Earned” stock is “unvested”, but when you instruct us to deliver it to you, it immediately vests.